mandshaw/braai-recipes/content/posts/2019-08-05--the-inaugral-post/index.md

 All the recipes came from my various bbq books.
 I'll link which came from where and the book when I write up the ones that I liked.

 Was some successful items some not so successful.
 Had some heat issues with my fire which was unusual.
 Usually I run too hot but I think I over compensated (seafood cooks **fast**).
-Anyway the mussels didnât open as much as I'd hoped and I didn't get a good char on my prawn sosaties.
+Anyway the mussels didn't open as much as I'd hoped and I didn't get a good char on my prawn sosaties.

 I did modify a recipe and make a really good jalapeno and avocado dip and the seabass was delicious.
 The chocolate cakes are always a hit.